 DON’T

-- List basic skills that almost everyone has, such as "Google Docs" or "MS Word".
+- List basic skills that almost everyone has, such as "Google Docs" or "MS Word"

-3.8 Step 8: proofreading and feedback
+Step 5: Proofread and get feedback

 Don’t skip this step!
 Use a grammar-checking tool and then proofread until it’s perfect.
 This is harder than it sounds because multiple reviews and tweaking after the initial proofread can easily create new hard-to-spot errors.
 The only solution is to proofread again after each tweak.

 Receiving feedback is also important.
 Share it with a friend or partner, and they’ll be very likely to see mistakes that you haven’t noticed.
-Of course, if you can share it with an experienced tech recruiter / interviewer, that can give you a big advantage over other applicants.
+Of course, if you can share it with an experienced SWE recruiter / interviewer, that can give you a big advantage over other applicants.

 DO